ehne/ehne.github.io/src/content/data/projects.md

 **JMSS Murder:** a fun real life battle royale style game, in which participants had to poke each other with plastic spoons.
 Created & run at John Monash Science School in 2019. https://collective-fullstack.github.io/work/JMSS-Murder

 **darcylf.me:** the website that you are currently on.
-It was built using nextjs, react & github pages. https://darcylf.me
+It was built using Astro & GitHub pages. https://darcylf.me